qdrvm/kagome/docs/start-validator.md

 # KAGOME v0.9.6 Setup guide

 :::info
 **Note:** This guide assumes you are using KAGOME v0.9.6 or later.
-Please be aware that data from previous versions is compatible with the latest version.
+Please be aware that data from previous versions is not compatible with the latest version.
 To migrate your data, please add include the `--enable-db-migration` flag when starting the node.
 :::

 **Table of Contents**